MicrosoftDocs/SupportArticles-docs/support/sql/performance/understand-resolve-blocking.md

      In the case shown above, a single client application thread has two open connections.
 It asynchronously submits a SQL operation on dbproc1.
 This means it does not wait on the call to return before proceeding.
 The application then submits another SQL operation on dbproc2, and awaits the results to start processing the returned data.
 When data starts coming back (whichever dbproc first responds--assume this is dbproc1), it processes to completion all the data returned on that dbproc.
 It fetches results from dbproc1 until SPID1 gets blocked on a lock held by SPID2 (because the two queries are running asynchronously on the server).
 At this point, dbproc1 will wait indefinitely for more data.
 SPID2 is not blocked on a lock, but tries to send data to its client, dbproc2.
 However, dbproc2 is effectively blocked on dbproc1 at the application layer as the single thread of execution for the application is in use by dbproc1.
 This results in a deadlock that SQL Server cannot detect or resolve because only one of the resources involved is a SQL Server resource.

-   - Client/Server Distributed Deadlock with a Thread per Connection
+   B. Client/Server Distributed Deadlock with a Thread per Connection

      Even if a separate thread exists for each connection on the client, a variation of this distributed deadlock may still occur as shown by the following.